Hoover | Herbert

 Description

 Twelvemo, [8], 72pp.
 Blue cloth, title stamped in gilt on spine and front cover.
+Stated “First Edition” on copyright page.
 Free of marks or notations, solid text block.
-Bookplate of John Stuart Groves on front endpaper.
-Signed by Herbert Hoover on the front free endpaper.
-In the publisher’s first state dust jacket, $1.00 on front flap, a fine example.
-Custom quarter blue morocco chemise, raised bands, title in gilt on spine, blue cloth boards.
-(Burns, 0071) (Tracey, 004).
+Light sunning to cloth on the spine, blemish on rear panel.
+In the publisher’s first state dust jacket, $1.00 on front flap, light sunning to spine, free of restoration, a near fine example.
+(Burns, 0071) (Tracey, 004) Custom quarter blue morocco chemise, raised bands, title in gilt on spine, blue cloth boards.
+Inscribed on the front free endpaper: “Yours Faithfully, Herbert Hoover.”

 Additional information